putitsimply/christian-bible-explained/habakkuk.md

 God tells Habakkuk to write the message clearly so it can be shared.
 God explains that the proud and violent will not last, even if they seem unstoppable right now.
 A key idea appears here: the person who is right with God is meant to keep trusting and living faithfully, even when the world feels unfair.

-God then describes several “woes,” which are like warning speeches, against the Babylonians’ sins, things like greed, violence, exploitation, and worshipping human-made idols[^gl_idol].
+God then describes several “woes,” which are like warning speeches, against the Babylonians’ sins[^gl_sin], things like greed, violence, exploitation, and worshipping human-made idols[^gl_idol].
 The point is that God sees what they are doing, and they will face justice too.

 ### 5) Habakkuk’s prayer[^gl_prayer] and ending: choosing trust